Using Quantum Computers

 Running on real quantum hardware is the main goal of using Kvantify Qrunch.
 However, real devices are noisy, and have usage costs.
 We recommend:

-As hardware improves and costs reduce, more parts of the workflow can be run on real devices.
+As hardware improves and costs reduce, more parts of the workflow can be run on real quantum devices.
+See Running FAST-VQE on Quantum Computers for details on how to perform a cost analysis before running on hardware.

 Semi-Remote Execution